 So where do you get fresh rose hips?
 You probably won't find them in a grocery store, not even a gourmet store.
 You'll have to rely on your own roses or those of a friend or neighbor as long as they have never been treated with a pesticide that is not labeled for use on edibles.
-See more about harvesting rose hips below.

 As far as pectin goes, that's much more easy to find.
 Look for it wherever canning supplies are sold, usually available in most major grocery stores.

-- 4 quarts ripe rose hips (see Note below)
+4 quarts rose hips

-- 2 quarts water
+2 quarts water

-- 1/2 cup lemon juice
+1/2 cup lemon juice

-- 1 package pectin crystals
+1 package pectin crystals

-- 5 cups sugar
+5 cups granulated sugar

-- Remove jelly from heat and skim off foam with a stainless-steel spoon.
+Remove jelly from heat and skim off foam with a stainless steel spoon.